TridentSDK/TridentSDK/CONTRIBUTING.md

 * Your commit messages must follow the format below

 * Any PRs that are racist and/or offensive to anyone through commit messages or code-comments will be rejected immediately and reported to GitHub.
-We have a zero tolerance for any type of offensive content.
+We have zero tolerance for any type of offensive content.

 ### Commit Message Format